Nanoracks made it first demonstration of metal cutting in space. TechCrunch he says:

 Indeed, one of the main aims of the demonstration was to produce no garbage – and it worked.

-Nanoracks cut a type of very durable metal that in the upper stage of a rocket because the company's long-term goal is to modify these used upper stages and turn them into orbital platforms.
+Nanoracks cut a type of very durable metal used in a rocket's upper stage because the company's long-term goal is to modify these used upper stages and turn them into orbital platforms.

 According to Smith, this is just the beginning.
 In the future, Nanoracks will attempt larger-scale cuts in its quest to eventually realize larger structures.